adminacto/acto-download/replit.md

 ## Overview

 This is a full-stack landing page application for Actogeam Messenger, a messaging application.
 The project is built with a React frontend and Express backend, featuring download tracking, user feedback collection, and a modern, responsive design.
+The website now focuses on Android and Windows platforms with universal cross-platform support, featuring animated buttons and real app interface screenshots.

 ## User Preferences